Derventa: Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of the total number of registered people employed in professional fields per their core activity (as of 2018):

 Sports

 The most popular sport in Derventa is football and the town has a long footballing tradition.
 Derventa's first football club was formed in 1919 under the name FK Dečko.
 Several other sports associations formed in Derventa prior to the outbreak of the Second World War.
 The war caused the dissolution of all previous clubs in Derventa and the formation of FK Tekstilac, who merged with FK Dečko.
-FK Tekstilac still competes today in the First League of the Republika Srpska and its home ground is Gradski Stadion FK Tekstilac, which has an attendance capacity of around 500 spectators.
+FK Tekstilac still competes to this day in the First League of the Republika Srpska and its home ground is Gradski Stadion FK Tekstilac, which has an attendance capacity of around 500 spectators.
 Derventa's most successful sports team is RK Derventa, which currently competes in the Premier league of Bosnia and Herzegovina for handball, which is the nation's top professional handball division.
-Derventa is known throughout the region for its tradition of handball excellence, creating many great players as well as having a very successful club given that it is such a small town.
+Derventa is known throughout the region for its tradition of handball excellence, creating many great players as well as having a very successful club given the size of the town.